Why do These Match? Explaining the Behavior of Image Similarity Models: Additional Experimental and Implementation Details

-In addition to a random baseline, we provide two for comparison to our model for our attribute experiments in Section~\ref{sec:attr_pred_eval} of the paper.
-First, we train a simple attribute classifier (\ie no attribute activation map).
-Second, we use a modified version of FashionSearchNet~\cite{AkCVPR2018}, which was designed for fashion search using attribute information.
-This network uses an attribute activation map to identify and extract a region of interest for each attribute.
+In this section we describe the attribute prediction methods we use as baselines for our attribute experiments in Section 4.2.
+More details on our method are provided in Section~\ref{sec:sane}.
+For our Attribute Classifier, FashionSearchNet, and SANE predictor we use the same 50-layer ResNet base image encoder~\cite{He_2016_CVPR} and the last convoluntional layer of the network the same number of channels as the number of classes.
+The output of the last convolutional layer we refer to as our Attribute Activation Maps in our paper, and we use a global average pooling (GAP) layer to obtain attribute scores from these Attribute Activation Maps.

+\begin{itemize} \item \textbf{Random baseline.} For insertion we randomly select an attribute not in the image to insert into the image.
+Analogously, for deletion we randomly select an attribute that is in the image to be removed. \item \textbf{Attribute Classifier.} This model uses a our image encoder as described earlier as a simple baseline.
+Although classic methods typically use a fully connected layer rather than a convolutional layer followed by a GAP layer, we found the latter (\ie, our approach) to improve performance 2-3 mAP in our experiments.
+This model has the same architecture as our SANE attribute predictor, but unlike the SANE model, it doesn't get any kind of supervision of its Attribute Activation Map. \item \textbf{FashionSearchNet~\cite{AkCVPR2018}.} This network uses an Attribute Activation Map to identify and extract a region of interest for each attribute.
 These extracted regions are fed into two branches consisting of three fully connected layers which is trained for both attribute classification and image retrieval.
-We remove the image retrieval components, and use the same 18-layer ResNet base image encoder used for our other methods (replacing AlexNet~\cite{alexnet} which was used for the image encoder in the original paper).
-This provides a simple baseline and a model with a generic weakly-supervised attribute activation map for comparison.
+We remove the image retrieval components in our experiments.
+This model provides a weakly-supervised baseline of an Attribute Activation Map to compare to SANE's saliency-supervised activation map. \end{itemize}